umer480/kubernetes/ConfigMap-Secret-ENV.md

-# ConfigMap
+# ConfigMap & Secret

-# Secret
+### 1- Use as Environment Variable

-### Use as Environment Variable
+### 1- Use as Volume/File

 # What is ConfigMap:

 A ConfigMap is a Kubernetes object used to store non-confidential configuration data in key-value pairs.
 It decouples environment-specific configuration from container images, making your apps more portable, flexible, and manageable.

 🔧 **Real Use Cases: for ConfigMap:**
-- Store app-level config like database URLs, app modes (dev, prod), or feature toggles.
+- Store app-level config like database URLs, app modes (dev, prod), or feature toggles, timeout etc
 - Share environment variables with pods.
 - Inject configuration files (e.g., .conf, .ini, .json) into containers.